Meghann Burke: Abuse investigations

 In July 2021, Burke warned then-NWSL commissioner Lisa Baird that players would submit a serious complaint against North Carolina Courage head coach Paul Riley.
 A complaint filed with the league in the same month alleged that Riley was inappropriately discussing players' weight and required a player to send him details about her weight daily for two months.

 In September 2021, The Athletic published a report detailing accusations of sexual abuse of players and misconduct by Riley spanning years and across the NWSL and WPS.
 It also reported that the NWSL had disregarded players who reported the issues in 2015.
 Burke spoke again with Baird about the report before Baird resigned on October 1, 2021.
 On October 26, 2021, Burke suggested that Baird's resignation did not address the systemic issues that led to the alleged abuse.

 Burke worked with the NWSL to launch a joint league-wide investigation into reports of abuse and misconduct.
 The league and association each hired law firms to serve as independent investigators.
 The joint investigation reported its results in December 2022, which led to the permanent bans of former coaches Riley, Richie Burke, Rory Dames, and Christy Holly, and uncovered several instances of misconduct across many of the league's teams.

 In October 2022, Burke was featured in an E:60 documentary, Truth Be Told, about the abuse scandal.
 In the documentary, she suggested that the league's low professional standards in its early years contributed to the abuse.

 Sports ownership

 Burke is a co-owner of Asheville City SC and helped to co-found the club's Women's Premier Soccer League side with Stacey Enos and Lydia Vandenbergh.

 Personal life

 Burke is married to Jasmine Beach-Ferrara, a Buncombe County commissioner and executive director of LGBT advocacy group Campaign for Southern Equality.
 Burke had served as lead counsel for Campaign for Southern Equality and co-authored the organization's amicus brief to the Supreme Court of the United States in the landmark gay marriage case Obergefell v.
 Hodges.
+In 2026, she was a recipient of the Torchbearer "Carrying Change" Awards' Legend Award.